De Carlo Uy

 De Carlo "Oyo" Lim Uy (born January 12, 1985) is a Filipino politician and businessman currently serving as the Representative of Davao del Norte's 1st congressional district.
 He assumed office on June 30, 2025.
 He previously served as the Vice Governor of Davao del Norte from 2022 to 2025 and as Acting Governor of Davao del Norte from April 11 to July 8, 2024, during the preventive suspension of Governor Edwin Jubahib.

+Uy supported the second impeachment of Vice President Sara Duterte in 2026, and was one of five congressmen from Davao Region to vote in favor of impeachment.

 Early life and career

 Uy was born on January 12, 1985.
 He is the son of a family involved in the transport sector, managing the Davao Metro Shuttle Corporation.
 Under his management, the company expanded significantly, strengthening his expertise in economic growth and transportation issues.

 Political career

 Tagum City Councilor (2007–2013)

 Uy was elected as a councilor of Tagum City in 2007 and served until 2013.
 He was recognized for his legislative work and was named Davao's Outstanding Councilor.
 His initiatives during this period emphasized urban development and infrastructure.